IanESmith/static-website/Services/cdmp/notes.md

 ### Things to be aware off
 With two new starters, there has been some frustratiing blockers.
 For example, without a HO email address theres no access to our core developer tools and systems meaning its hard to get up and running quickly.
 The team health check shows a bit of a dip, possibly caused by this frustration.
 Our retrospective should help us uncover the reasons and we can look for ways to help.

+Our sprint notes are meant to be fairly light, but we're aware of the need for effective reporting.
+So, once we're on the same Jira and Confluence, we'll build a full set of reports and dashboards covering both programme and project (meaning you can easily glean what you need).

+OUr show and tells take place the last week of every month and are a great way to find out what we're doing and to ask any questions you may have.

 [Click here for our high level roadmap](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Roadmap), which also allows you to drill down to Jira level if you like lots of detail

 [Click here for metrics](metrics.html)